On this page

 This policy covers two surfaces:

-- The Kadro desktop app — the macOS application you install and run locally.
+- The Kadro desktop app — the application you install and run locally on macOS or Windows.

-- kadrotools.ai — the marketing site, waitlist, accounts, and (once enabled) billing flows.
+- kadrotools.ai — the marketing site, waitlist, accounts, connected social accounts (Kadro Social), and (once enabled) billing flows.

 Where the rules differ between the two, we say so.
 Some data is processed on our servers; some data is stored or processed only on your device.